micmejia/bible-dump/AMPC/Acts/Acts 3.md

-And leaping forth he stood and [^b]began to walk, and he went into the temple with them, walking and leaping and praising God.
+And leaping forth he stood and began to walk, and he went into the temple with them, walking and leaping and praising God.